 After the five days of the trip, I went back to my hometown in Punjab.

 I went to my friend’s house.
 They introduced to me a person who was selling medicine that can reduce the weight in a couple of weeks.
 He had all the shady claims to back it about how this magic pill will work.
 Uncle and Aunt are in their 50s and are obese.
 Both of them are educated, well-settled and have good government jobs.
-I asked him about the company that manufactures those pill and I Googled.
+I asked him about the company that manufactures those pills and I Googled.
 To me, it resembled to a pyramid scheme.

 Uncle asked my opinion on whether they should buy that pill or not.
 I have a fair understanding of losing weight because I did it by myself, to be specific 32 kgs in one year.
 But I did it in a hard way.
 I shared my viewpoints on how I did that and left the decision on them.